cornell-ece2400/ece2400-docs/docs/ece2400-sec4-c-debug-coverage.md

   - `record` : start recording the execution for reverse debugging
   - `step` : execute the next C statement, step into a function call
   - `next` : execute the next C statement, do not step into a function call
-  - `rstep` : reserve step, undo the execution of current C statement
+  - `rs` : reserve step, undo the execution of current C statement
   - `print var` : print a C variable
   - `continue` : continue on to the next breakpoint
   - `quit` : exit GDB